 Why Does It Take So Long to Grade AP Tests?

 While the fact that AP scores come out online saves some time, why does it take the College Board two months to grade AP exams when you can get your SAT scores after just a few weeks?

 The reason for this is that it takes a long time to grade free-response questions.
 Although the multiple-choice sections are graded by a computer, free responses aren’t graded until the annual AP Reading conference in June.
-This year's conference dates go from June 2 to June 18.
+The 2019 conference dates go from June 2 to June 18.